 Our objective is now to establish a hybrid IT environment that ensures operational continuity and autonomy, meets regulatory and cybersecurity requirements, while leveraging shared services for support of common systems.
 Under this approach, NMGC will deploy its own dedicated Oracle ERP instance by cloning the proven configuration used by Delta Utilities-significantly accelerating implementation timelines and reducing risk and ongoing support costs.

 Post-transition, NMGC will be supported by a shared services ERP and cybersecurity support team with deep platform and utility domain expertise, reducing overall operating costs while maintaining full autonomy over system changes.

-The transition plan now spans Q1 2025 to Q4 2026, covering five key phases: Planning, System Cloning & Setup, Testing, Training and Cutover/Go-Live.
+The transition plan now spans from transaction close to +/- 15 months up to 24 months, covering five key phases: Planning, System Cloning & Setup, Testing, Training and Cutover/Go-Live.